ifcopenshell.api.layer

 ifcopenshell.api.layer.unassign_layer(file: ifcopenshell.file, items: list[ifcopenshell.entity_instance], layer: ifcopenshell.entity_instance) None

-Unassigns representation items from a layer
+Unassigns representation items or representations from a layer

 Parameters: